 NRF has been conducting its annual Valentine's Day consumer spending survey since 2004 to gauge how Americans plan to celebrate this special day with their loved ones.

-Consumers plan to increase Valentine’s Day spending to nearly $26 billion
+Consumers planned to increase Valentine’s Day spending to nearly $26 billion

-More than half (52%) of consumers plan to celebrate and will spend an average of $192.80.
-This is up from $175.41 in 2022, and the second-highest figure since NRF and Prosper started tracking Valentine’s Day spending.
+More than half (52%) of consumers planned to celebrate and spend an average of $192.80.
+This was up from $175.41 in 2022, and the second-highest figure since NRF and Prosper started tracking Valentine’s Day spending.

 Want more data?

-Dig deeper into the numbers for demographic breakdowns of celebration and spending plans.
+Dig deeper into the numbers for demographic breakdowns of celebrations and spending.

 Historical highlights